Exploring the Dolomites- Bruneck /Brunico Castle

 In 2011 South Tyrol native son Reinhold Messner inaugurated the Ripa MMM Museum, dedicated to mountain culture and mountain exploration throughout the world.The castle in itself is worth a visit, but the exhibit is really something special.
 Messner is a world renowned mountaineer who got his bearings climbing the nearby peaks of the Odle Group and other summits of the Dolomites.

 Messner and Austrian Peter Habeler were the first people to climb Mt.
 Everest without the use of contained oxygen in 1978.
 Two years later, Messner was the first to do the solo climb of Everest, again without supplemental oxygen.
 He went on to become the first person to climb all of the world’s 14 tallest mountains.
-In other words, he is the superstar of high elevations.
-What did he find on his adventures?
-The museum has many stories to tell.
+The museum tells the story of what he found on his adventures through high-elevation communities.

-You can see Mongolian huts, ornate doors from Pakistanm Peruvian Shamanic instruments, and Messner’s equipment.
-You can marvel at the similarities between high-altitude cultures all throughout the world.
-We get to see it through Messner’s eyes and consider: How do mountain people survive off the land?
+You can see Mongolian huts, ornate doors from Pakistan, Peruvian Shamanic instruments, and Messner’s equipment.
+You can consider at the similarities between high-altitude cultures all throughout the world.
+We get to see it through Messner’s eyes and consider: What does it take to survive mountain communities?
+How are the houses constructed?
 What’s their relationship to the harsh terrains?
-What does it take to survive mountain communities?
-How are the houses constructed?
-Some of the high mountain homes of Nepal have surprisingly similar features to the houses you see when you explore the Dolomites.
+For example, some of the high mountain homes of Nepal have surprisingly similar features to the houses you see when you explore the Dolomites.

-A room now called “Nirvana” leads you down a castle hallway lined with a regal feel, but again, not because of the local royalty.
-It’s because of the Buddha and Shiva statues.
-Anyone who practices yoga may recognize the mudras and feel a moment of true devotion.
-And you’re still thinking, but wait, I’m in a medieval castle!
-Behind the Shivas heads are the tiny medieval windows that give you a glimpse of heavenly valleys beyond.
-Those windows may have once served to spy enemies approaching.
-A few of the windows even have birds nests in them.
+A room now called “Nirvana” leads you down a castle hallway lined with Buddha and Shiva statues.
+Anyone who practices yoga may recognize the mudras.
+And you’re still thinking, but wait, I’m in a medieval castle.
+Behind the Shivas heads are the tiny medieval windows that give you a glimpse of expansive valleys beyond.

 • Vicolo Castello / Schlossweg 2 – 39031 – Brunico / Bruneck